 If you're looking for the top tacos in Los Angeles, be prepared for a treasure hunt that might require some mid-day to late night excursions.
-Tacos are street food, so some of the most authentic tacos are found at roadside stands and food trucks which may only be open for a lunchtime or late night shift.
-Taco prices range from about a buck or two per taco to $3.50 for some giant tacos.
-They are generally cash-only, don't have websites, and most don't have phone numbers and don't have anywhere to sit (a few do).
-Some of the vendors only speak Spanish.
-There are a few spots on the list that are physical restaurants, and some do have websites, social media accounts and Yelp check-in bonuses.
+Tacos are street food, so some of the most authentic tacos are found at roadside stands and food trucks which may only be open during a lunchtime or late night shift.
+While some of the spots on this list are physical restaurants that come with all the normal conveniences, don't be surprised to find some that are cash-only, don't have websites or phone numbers, or even anywhere to sit.
+Additionally, you may find that, at some of these locations, the vendors only speak Spanish.

 Tire Shop Taqueria (South Central LA)

-Tire Shop Tacos - a street stand staffed by more cooks than most restaurants – cranks out thousands of tacos a night with fresh handmade tortillas and meats cooked on open flame grills .
+Tire Shop Tacos is a street stand staffed by more cooks than most restaurants and cranks out thousands of tacos a night with fresh handmade tortillas and meats cooked on open-flame grills.
 You're not likely to come across this stand unless you go looking for it.
 It's in the parking lot between Buddy Market Carniceria and El Jarocho tire shop in South East LA (south of the 10, East of the 110).

 Ave 26 Taco Stand (Lincoln Heights)

 Ave 26 Taco Stand has almost as many chefs at work as Tire Shop Taqueria, but they're working the flat-top and fryer rather than an open-flame grill.
-It's assembly-line style – choose your meats (by name or point) and quantity, pay, and collect your tacos and all the toppings at the other end.
-Grilled onions are a welcomed option in addition to the typical raw.
-Some days they have potatoes, but you have to ask for them.
-There's no menu, and they won't ask if you want them.
+It's assembly-line style—choose your meats (by name or by pointing) and quantity, then pay and collect your tacos, and finally add all the toppings at the other end of the line.
+They have grilled onions, which are a welcomed option in addition to the typical raw, and some days they have potatoes, but you have to ask for them.
 The stand is set up in an industrial alley about a block from a residential neighborhood in Lincoln Heights, northeast of Chinatown, near where the 5 and 110 freeways cross.